 /sessions/5/comments GET List comments for session with id 5

 REST isn't useful just as an architecture for rendering web pages.
 It’s also a means of creating reusable services.
 These same URLs can provide data for an AJAX call or a completely separate application.
-In some ways, REST is a backlash against the more complicated SOAP-based web services.
+In some ways, REST is a backlash against the more complicated SOAP-based web services, as the complexity of SOAP often brought more problems than solutions.

 If you are coming from Ruby on Rails and are smitten with its built-in REST support, you'll be disappointed to find that ASP.NET MVC has no built-in support for REST.
 However, due to the extensibility provided by the framework, it’s not difficult to achieve a RESTful architecture.
 MvcContrib has an implementation called SimplyRestful that contains a usable REST implementation.
 Look it up if you are interested in REST.